The possibilities of catching the coronavirus on a commercial flight are not negligible, alas.

 Professor Yan Chen, a research doctor at Purdue University in the United States, who collaborates with Boeing and the FAA (Federal Aviation Administration of the USA) has some doubts about this.
 In fact, apart from the fact that the air is filtered in its entirety rather every four minutes, and not two or three as claimed by the aircraft manufacturers, filtration does have a certain efficiency.
 The air, 50% mixed with clean air from the outside, is blown from above, and then sucked in at floor level, to be effectively filtered.

-The problem is that, during the four minutes in which it remains in the cabin, viruses have all the time to be transmitted from one passenger to another, circulating via the droplets emitted when we cough, we sneeze, when we speak or simply when we breathe.
+The problem is that, during the four minutes in which it remains in the cabin, viruses and covid have all the time to be transmitted from one passenger to another, circulating via the droplets emitted when we cough, we sneeze, when we speak or simply when we breathe.
 Moreover, in a crowded plane, it is impossible to respect the distance of one and a half meters between passengers, retained essential by virologists worldwide to avoid contagion.

 Air circulation on the plane